mylxiaoyi/sys6016_final/README.md

 python main.py <-numSimulations>

-  numSimulations: an int representing the number of trials to complete before displaying to the screen (speeds up training considerably)
+  numSimulations (optional): an int representing the number of trials to complete before displaying to the screen (speeds up training considerably)

 ### Dependencies:
 - keras